manschko/Darktide-Collectible/HL-16-11/Hab Dreyko/Grimmoires.md

 ## Location 2
-Right after the dropdown to the right of gate 315
+Right after the drop down to the right of gate 315
 ![](images/20221121230420_1_edit.jpg)
 ![](images/20221121230425_1.jpg)
 ## Location 2 (unconfirmed)